jkaardal/csvnav/README.md

 ```
 Note that groups are then accessed by two "indexes", namely the column name and the key.

-The `Navigator` class should be thread safe (though I have not done much testing of this feature). `Navigator` has some more functionality that I have not described here but this covers the basics.
+The `Navigator` class should be thread safe and an instance can be shared between threads. `Navigator` has some more functionality that I have not described here but this covers the basics.
 Refer to the docstrings of the various methods of the `Navigator` class for more information.

 ## About